Boat and Wake Safety Committee Best Practices

 Wake Boat Best Practices

-1. Operate Wake Boats at least 150’ from shore and docks when going faster than “slow/No Wake”.
+1. Operate Wake Boats at least 200’ from shore and docks when on plane and eliminate all unnecessary transition speed operation.

 3. When operating with ballast for wake-boarding, use the appropriate amount of ballast for the skill level of the rider.
 It is much less than you think.